 Yet impasto can serve the ideal flowering of both action and medium; abstract expressionism is all about action and gesture and the joy of paint — it is a celebration of impasto and its rougher, less precious, more spontaneous, more visible, more strident insistence that the viewer participate in its rhythms and structure.
 We may not realize that we are being teased and provoked, manipulated by method and material to gain easier access to the emotion the work both inspires and suggests.
 Impasto is a sly invitation to feel — roughly, audaciously, ardently.

-The painter who expresses through meticulous process and satin finish is no less worthy of exploration, but his subject matter — or his spirit — requires a more patient and possibly more orderly eye in its approach and study.
+The painter who expresses through a meticulous process and a satiny finish is no less worthy of exploration, but his subject matter — or his spirit — requires a more patient and possibly, a more orderly eye in its approach and study.

 Impasto is a way of life, or the way of life, or the way some of us live unwittingly; we paint over, and paint over, and paint over.
 We try new colors and new gestures that we tinker with daily.
 Whatever our original theme, we change our minds, we assess and adjust, we experiment.
 Sometimes, impasto is the freedom we exercise to correct an error, a small slip or a larger mistake.
 The beauty of oils on canvas is that we may use the mistake and proceed; the brush or palette knife works harder and differently, signing another set of strokes and marks we will come to appreciate.

 Sometimes, we change course because an area of the canvas — a hue, a shape that forms unexpectedly, a surprise in the composition as it evolves — has thrown off the balance.
 And we must paint over, so we line up the tubes and squeeze out more titanium white or more cadmium yellow, and we add another layer, another dab, another sweep to the work-in-process.